bellizio/gulp-starter-kit/README.md

 The `gulp build:prod` command will call the necessary tasks for building all application assets and moving files to a newly generated **app/prod** directory.
 You can optionally run `gulp serve:prod` to view the build locally at **http://localhost:8000**.
 There is no 'watch' task configured when `gulp serve:prod` is run.
 It is simply a way to verify that the production build works as expected prior to deployment to another environment.

-## Support
+## Contributing

-### Issues
+See an issue or an opportunity to help make the app better?

-After confirming that you have node 4.3.0 or higher installed, feel free to report any issues you experience and I will do my best to address them accordingly.
+After cloning the repo, feel free to reach out by creating a new [issue](https://github.com/bellizio/gulp-starter-kit/issues) or opening a [pull request](https://github.com/bellizio/gulp-starter-kit/pulls).